SolidLabResearch/sds24-inter-pod-credential-exchange-protocol-demonstrator/Readme.md

 ## Inspect the Pods

-**The below is not part of our demo, but might help understand the technical implications.**
+**The below is not part of our demo, but might be of interest to follow along.
+Use on your own, we take no guarantee**

 Besides checking the console logs,
 Pods can also be inspected with Solid Pod browsers,